3. Where does the money go?

 We plan to spend £57.203m gross (£62.113m 2021/22) this year on providing services including contributions to capital. £48.013m (£53.391m 2021/22) of this comes from income we receive from grants, fees and charges and other income, which leaves a council tax requirement of £9.190m (£8.722m 2021/22).

-The decrease in the 2020/21 gross budget is mainly due to the decrease in housing benefit payments as claimants transfer across to Universal Credit.
-In addition, the contribution to the capital budget has reduced.
-We received additional business rate pilot funding in 2018/19 which allowed extra contributions to be made.
-Revenue support grant reduces to zero in 2019/20 and New Homes Bonus – another important government grant - has reduced by £313,000.
-As housing benefit payments reduce, so does our grant to cover those payments.
+Services and supplies include a budget adjustment of £2.616m to cover impact from COVID pandemic in 2021/22.
+Housing benefit payments have decreased as claimants transfer across to Universal Credit.
+New Homes Bonus, an important government grant, is reduced by £371,000 in 2020/21.
+As housing benefit payments reduce, so does our grant to cover those payments. £3.314m of general reserves have been used to set a balanced budget.

 We approved a £5 (2.85%) increase in its share of the Council tax which means that the amount that we receive to provide services is £185.17 for an average Band D property.

 You can pay your Council Tax by 12 monthly instalments between April and March.

 If you wish to take up this option you will need to contact us on 01626 361101 when you receive your annual bill in March 2021.

 A bill is issued in the March of each year detailing the instalments for the forthcoming year.

 Information on budgets

 Please contact us if you have problems paying your council tax bill so that we help you before any action is taken.